 '''

+from requests_oauthlib import OAuth2Session

 session = OAuth2Session(...)

 api = MyApi(BASE_URL, client=session)

 '''

 3.4 Serialization

 Various serialization formats exist for transmitting structured data over the network: JSON is a popular choice amongst many public APIs partly because its human readable, while a more compact format, such as Protocol Buffers, may be more appropriate for a private API used within an organization.